chances/rct3-importer/RCT3 Importer/src/ovlmake/ReadMe 1st.txt

 Minor LOD support
 -----------------
 By default, ovlmake acts like ovlcompiler and writes one LOD at 4000 distance.
-Starting with version 0.1.3, you can add an 'options' tag with a 'lods' attribute.
+Starting with version 0.1.3, you can add an 'options' element with a 'lods' attribute.
+This element has to come last within the ovl element.
 You can set this attribute to 1, 3 or 4.
 Example:
 <options lods="3" />
 If you define 4 lods, the last one will be static.
 Distances are 40/100/4000 for 3, 40/100/300/4000 for 4 lods.
 How exactly ovlmake proceeds depends on the number of bsh tags you define.